Hamza91able/gist-api/README.md

 Add dependencies for `[@octokit/rest](https://octokit.github.io/rest.js/v18/)` for getting the data from github.

-This should not take more than 45 mins to 1 hour.
-(We believe so.)
+We believe, for an ideal candidate, this should not take more than an hour or two.

 ## Whats Expected